jjcamp/eventus/README.md

 * MSVC: Cannot use `const char*` event type with string literals.
 Use `std::string` or another type instead.

-* scoped enums (enum class) cannot be used as an event type
+* When targeting c++11, enums and scoped enums must derive from a type that can be converted to `size_t`.
+When using MSVC and targeting a higher standard, use `/Zc:__cplusplus` to turn on default c++14 behavior.